Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "...Where’s Naydra?"

 "Seclusion ‘fer the moment ‘cuz we jus’ contracted an’ bred ‘fer another cub.
-She’s in the sensitive first few weeks an’ healin’ up nice...an’ she’s also waitin’ on the election, which is gonna be pretty soon now.
+She’s in the sensitive first few weeks an’ healin’ up nice... an’ she’s also waitin’ on the election, which is gonna be pretty soon now.
 An’ also, I don’t wanna be a terror ‘fer her, neither."

 Sartori suppressed a grimace at the word *‘healing.’* That hinted at aspects of Gaoian mating that he didn’t really want to contemplate, so instead he got back on track.